stautuan/learn-go/4-structs/structs.md

 ## Anonymous structs

-- they are defined with NO NAME, therefore it cannot be referenced elsewhere in the code.
+- They are defined with NO NAME, therefore it cannot be referenced elsewhere in the code.
-- a good reason to use them is if it is only being used once.
+- A good reason to use them is if it is only being used once.
-- they prevent you from re-using a struct definition you never intended to re-use
+- They prevent you from re-using a struct definition you never intended to re-use

 ```go
 myCar := struct {